What is an online banking payment API?

 Create new business models

 A payments API also gives a merchant more control over ‘how’ they take payments.
 For businesses looking to move to a subscription model, their existing payment methods may not be effective for processing recurring transactions.
-But adapting existing systems may not be straightforward either.
 By integrating an API from a payment gateway designed for a specific business model, the merchant can add this capability without rewiring their current systems.

-But with an open banking API, payouts and withdrawals can be immediate, giving the merchant a compelling message to attract and retain customers.
-In a 2021 survey, 85% of shoppers said they’d be more willing to return to a merchant that offers instant refunds.
+But open banking APIs like Pay by bank make payouts and withdrawals immediate, delighting customers and winning over business from their rivals.
+In fact, surveys show that 85% of shoppers said they’d be more willing to return to a merchant that offers instant refunds.

 Alternatives to APIs